jpattishall/chia-resources/plotting.md

 ## Plotting in Parallel

 To maximize plotting, you will want to plot in parallel.
 Using Terminal to plot in parallel is as simple as opening a new window and entering the `chia plots create` command from above.
+You may also open new Tabs, if you prefer a single window.

 ## Plotting Examples